MCC tour of Australia in 1965–66: Western Australia vs MCC

 After the warm up game the MCC proceeded to Perth to play at the Western Australian Cricket Association Ground.
 Western Australia was the newest side in the Sheffield Shield and it would be five years before the WACA's inaugural Test in the 1970-71 Ashes series.
 Barrington, Boycott, and Brown were ill, and the MCC team was chosen from the 13 fit players, including the two wicket-keepers.
 Mike Smith loss the toss and batted even though the local captain Barry Shepherd had the habit of asking visitors to bat.
 Bob Barber (126), John Edrich (33) and Eric Russell (81) added a brisk 197 for the first two wickets.
 Smith (67 not out) and the wicketkeeper Jim Parks (107 not out) hit 175 for the six wicket and the MCC declared for 447/5 on the second morning.
 Bill Playle (45) and Peter Kelly (126) batted slowly to add 91 for the first wicket, but Western Australia collapsed to 303/9 with only Derek Chadwick (52 not out) offering any late resistance to the fast bowling of Jeff Jones who took five wickets for nine runs.
 Shepherd declared after avoiding the follow on and Edrich (45) and Peter Parfitt (48) added 75 for the third wicket, before being removed by the leg-spinner Terry Jenner (4/72).
-Parks and Dave Allen had hit 53 runs for the sixth wicket when Smith asked his manager Billy Griffiths when he should declare, Griffiths said "Now" and their 156/5 left Western Australia 274 minutes to make 301 runs for victory.
+Parks and Dave Allen had hit 53 runs for the sixth wicket when Smith asked his manager Billy Griffith when he should declare, Griffith said "Now" and their 156/5 left Western Australia 274 minutes to make 301 runs for victory.
 David Larter (4/49) had them 53/3, with the opener Pat Kelley retired hurt after being hit on the head by a bouncer by the tall Scottish bowler.
 There was a short break to listen to the Melbourne Cup and Kelley returned to add 171 with Murray Vernon, the highest fourth wicket stand for Western Australia against the MCC.
 Though in sight of victory the hosts collapsed once Vernon was bowled for 118 by Jones (2/39), Kelly was left stranded on 108 not out, the first Western Australian to make two centuries in a match against the MCC, with no other batsman making more than 11.
 Western Australia were out for 291 to give the MCC a thrilling 9 run win in the last minute.
 "That's the last time I take the ruddy manager's advice on a declaration" joked Smith.